intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 RemoveExceptionsPass
 --------------------

-ComputeAorta does not support exceptions.
+oneAPI Construction Kit does not support exceptions.
 However, functions without the ``NoUnwind`` attribute can still be generated in certain cases.
 This pass adds the ``NoUnwind`` attribute to every function in the module, for target code generators that can't handle exceptions.

 Metadata Utilities
 ------------------

-There are several key pieces of metadata used for inter-communication between ComputeAorta passes, documented in the :doc:`/specifications/mux-compiler-spec`.
+There are several key pieces of metadata used for inter-communication between the oneAPI Construction Kit passes, documented in the :doc:`/specifications/mux-compiler-spec`.

 In order to avoid hard-coding assumptions about the metadata's names, number of operands, types of operands, etc., utility functions **should** be used to access or manipulate the metadata.
-The specific names and/or operands of these metadata is **not** guaranteed to be stable between ComputeAorta versions.
+The specific names and/or operands of these metadata is **not** guaranteed to be stable between the oneAPI Construction Kit versions.

 Attribute Utilities
 -------------------

-There are several key attributes used for inter-communication between ComputeAorta passes, documented in the :doc:`/specifications/mux-compiler-spec`.
+There are several key attributes used for inter-communication between the oneAPI Construction Kit passes, documented in the :doc:`/specifications/mux-compiler-spec`.

 The ``modules/compiler/utils/include/utils/attributes.h`` header contains all